parallax background

 “The future is already here, but it hasn’t arrived everywhere at the same time”

-Richard Sochor // CEO of you.com, USA
+Richard Socher // CEO of you.com, USA

-That’s what Richard Sochor says.
+That’s what Richard Socher says.
 To assist with research and fact-checking, his company, you.com, has introduced AI agents to numerous media outlets, including dpa in Germany and The Telegraph in the UK.
 You.com also develops style guides that create or improve texts in the style of the respective medium.
 “In the future, however, the goal is for almost all articles to be interactive and linked to videos.
-That keeps people on the site longer,” says Sochor.
+That keeps people on the site longer,” says Socher.
 He cites the “New York Times” as a good example: It has already created something like its own little Instagram with a “recommendation system.”
-Such tools should be part of the basic toolkit for newsrooms, Sochor recommends.
+Such tools should be part of the basic toolkit for newsrooms, Socher recommends.
 In a conversation with Annette Milz, he explains how media companies can use AI to make their processes more efficient, improve existing products, and develop new ones.
 Another topic of discussion will be: What must media do that AI cannot?
-Richard Sochor is one of the world’s leading AI pioneers.
+Richard Socher is one of the world’s leading AI pioneers.
 Born in Dresden, he served as a professor at Stanford and chief scientist at Salesforce, among other roles, before founding you.com in 2020, which is now valued at approximately $1.5 billion.

 photo: Kevin Payravi